Chiefs-Jaguars AFC Divisional Round Preview

 Defense

-The Chiefs defense has been up-and-down all year and have a lot of inexperience as they’re loaded with a plethora of rookies, especially in the secondary.
+The Chiefs’ defense has been up and down all year and has a lot of inexperience as they’re loaded with a plethora of rookies, especially in the secondary.

-The pass rush is key for the Chiefs success in the playoffs.
-They were second in the league in sacks this season with 55, led by Chris Jones, who tied his career-high with 15.5 sacks, but has yet to record a postseason sack, something he’ll look to change immediately.
+The pass rush is key for the Chiefs’ success in the playoffs.
+They were second in the league in sacks this season with 55, led by Chris Jones, who tied his career-high with 15.5 sacks, but has yet to record a postseason sack.

 Rookie George Karlaftis stepped up at the end of the season, finishing second on the team in sacks with six.
 Frank Clark is dealing with a groin injury but did practice and has been a key in Karlaftis’ development.